andreasschulze/openssl-demo-server/README.md

   -oscp  <file>   server ocsp response file default: ./ocsp.response
 ```

-It the program cannot access the OCSP response file OCSP will be not used.
+If the program cannot access the OCSP response file OCSP will be not used.

 ## Bugs:
 I'm sure there are some!
 For that reason: DO NOT USE that software on a production level system!